Denial-of-service attack: Teardrop attacks

 A teardrop attack involves sending mangled IP fragments with overlapping, oversized payloads to the target machine.
 This can crash various operating systems because of a bug in their TCP/IP fragmentation re-assembly code.
 Windows 3.1x, Windows 95 and Windows NT operating systems, as well as versions of Linux prior to versions 2.0.32 and 2.1.63 are vulnerable to this attack.
 One of the fields in an IP header is the fragment offset field, indicating the starting position, or offset, of the data contained in a fragmented packet relative to the data in the original packet.
 If the sum of the offset and size of one fragmented packet differs from that of the next fragmented packet, the packets overlap.
 When this happens, a server vulnerable to teardrop attacks is unable to reassemble the packets resulting in a denial-of-service condition.

-Telephony denial-of-service (TDoS)
+Telephony denial-of-service

-Voice over IP has made abusive origination of large numbers of telephone voice calls inexpensive and readily automated while permitting call origins to be misrepresented through caller ID spoofing.
+Voice over IP has made abusive origination of large numbers of telephone voice calls inexpensive and easily automated while permitting call origins to be misrepresented through caller ID spoofing.
 According to the US Federal Bureau of Investigation, telephony denial-of-service (TDoS) has appeared as part of various fraudulent schemes: